Body Fat Calculator

 • Better indicator of health risks than BMI

-• Helps distinguish between fat loss and muscle loss
+• Helps distinguish between fat loss and muscle gain

 • Provides motivation by showing progress even when weight plateaus